Official Website of Author,

 an Isadora "Issy" adventure

-Thirteen-year-old writing and gadget-making enthusiast, Issy Garcia, dreams of bringing her inventions to life.
-Her latest creation, a novel she wrote filled with contraptions she can only hope to make, at least until she convinces her scientist parents to share some space in their backyard barn-lab.
-But they disagree with Issy's type of science and won't let her near their precious experiments.
+Thirteen-year-old Issy Garcia, an author-in-training and gadget-making enthusiast, dreams of bringing her steampunk inventions to life.
+If only she could convince her scientist parents to share space with her in their backyard barn-lab.
+But they won’t let her near their precious “real science” experiments.
+That is until they end up stuck in one.

-When a mysterious storm hovers over her family's new home in Cornville, Arizona, and rogue lightning streaks through the house, Issy's parents go missing.
-In the hunt to find answers, she discovers Mom and Dad stuck inside her story's world, and the truth of their experiments—tachyons and time study.
-Clues and ingenuity lead Issy to follow her parents' trail, landing her in an alternate 1886 New York City full of bizarre costumes, steam-powered machines, and automatons.
+When a mysterious storm hovers over her family’s new home in Cornville, Arizona, and rogue lightning streaks through the house, Issy's parents go missing.
+In the hunt for answers, Issy discovers Mamá and Papá stuck inside her latest story’s world and the truth of their experiments—tachyons and time study.
+Clues and ingenuity lead Issy to follow her parents’ trail, landing her in an alternate 1886 New York City filled with bizarre costumes, steam-powered machines, and automatons.

-Convinced her writing created this mess, Issy is determined to rescue her parents and shut down the hole.
-Not an easy task when Time Pirates are on her tail.
-Issy must navigate the streets of New York with clever street orphan, Mekasha, and calculate a way to get everyone back home before they're trapped in a world of steam and odd tech forever.
+Convinced her writing created this mess, Issy is determined to rescue her parents and shut down the time loop.
+Not an easy task with Time Pirates and villain “Boss” hunting her for unknown reasons.
+Issy must navigate the streets of New York with clever street orphan, Mekasha, and calculate a way to get everyone back home.
+Or be lost to her family forever, trapped in a world of steam and odd tech.

 Art by shmaelgraphics